carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 In all these cases, what is needed is access to more computers than can be used at the same time.

+> # And what do you do?
+>
+> Talk to your neighbour, office mate or [rubber duck](https://rubberduckdebugging.com/) about your research.
+How does computing help you do your research?
+> How could more computing help you do more or better research?
+{: .callout }